Summer Learning in Somerville

 Community Schools also offers a "Counselor in Training" program (CIT) for middle grades students.
 Learn more at the Somerville Community Schools Webpage about Vacation Camps.

 The Somerville Family Learning Collaborative also puts together resources for families on summer camps, summer program, and recreational opportunities across the City.
-You can access and download those resources on the SFLC website, including the 2018 Summer Camp & Activity Directory.
+You can access and download those resources on the SFLC website, including the Summer Camp & Activity Guide.

 High School Summer School